zm99by/DevOps_BootCamp_CI_CD/README.md

 The recreate strategy is a dummy deployment which consists of shutting down version A then deploying version B after version A is turned off.
 This technique implies downtime of the service that depends on both shutdown and boot duration of the application.
 ![alt text](https://github.com/zm99by/DevOps_BootCamp_CI_CD/blob/main/recreate.gif?raw=true)

+Pros:
+- Easy to setup.
+- Application state entirely renewed.

+Cons:
+- High impact on the user, expect downtime that depends on both shutdown and boot duration of the application.

 ## Day 1: Continuous Integration with Jenkins
 ### ***Description***